 Two years ago I began my training with Functional Range Conditioning®

 and Kinstretch®, it answered so many questions about what I had previously learned.
-It validated so many things I understood working with various people and completely supported my next evolution in helping people develop healthy joints and become less reliant on the medical system.
+It validated so many things I understood working with different people and completely supported the next evolution in the way I help people develop healthy joints.

-It's system focused on training the joint capsule first, re-establishing and training lost joint motion (without pain) and strengthening the system from the inside out.
+It's a system focused on training the joint capsule first, re-establishing and training lost joint motion, without pain, and strengthening the system from the inside out.
 Used as a cross training system with your regular training, you work to gain as full motion to all the joints as they are designed and develop neurological control of that motion.

 1. Assess your imprint on the inserts of your sneakers | Is the pad of the big toe pushed or squeezed to the toward the small toes relative to the ball of the foot? are the toe pad impressions cut off at all?
 Are they squished on top of each other?